The football season may be about to end but the new Nations League campaign is only just beginning.

 As in the 2018/19 and 2020/21 tournaments, the teams have been divided into four 'leagues' - League A featuring the highest-ranked teams, including England, and League D involving the lowest-ranked sides, such as San Marino and Andorra.

-Each 'league' has been sub-divided into four groups - 1, 2, 3 and 4.
+Each 'league' has been sub-divided into groups.
+Leagues A-C have four groups, League D two.
 Every group has four teams, except one in League D which has three.

 These round-robin groups will see the teams play each other home and away with the first four rounds of matches taking place in June 2022 and the last two being staged in September 2022.
 You may notice these dates differ to those used previously - this is due to the winter World Cup taking place in November and December 2022.

 That's not to say that the teams in Leagues B-D have little to play for.
-As well as fighting for promotion and against relegation (top team goes up, bottom team goes down), there's the potential to earn a place in the Euro 2024 play-offs.
-At least, that's the expectation - more on that below.
+As well as fighting for promotion and against relegation (top team goes up, bottom team goes down), there's the potential to earn a place in the Euro 2024 play-offs (more on that below).

 What is the draw for the Nations League?